davealbert/devopsdave.net/index.md

         <div class="content-wrapper">
             <p>I began my career as a Network Administrator/IT Manager/Software Developer, fascinated by the power of code to transform ideas into reality.
 As I delved deeper into the tech realm, I expanded my expertise into the realms of DevOps and Platform Engineering, discovering the intricate dance of maintaining robust, scalable systems.
 My foray into Site Reliability Engineering further deepened my appreciation for system resilience and the critical balance between operational efficiency and innovative development.</p>
             <p>&nbsp;</p>
             <p>Throughout my career, I've learned that technology is not just about systems and code; it's about the people who use it and the communities that grow around it.
-That's why I'm thrilled to be streaming on Kick and YouTube while expanding my YouTube channel, focusing on the interplay of technology, education, and community building.</p>
+That's why I'm thrilled to be streaming on Kick, Twitch and YouTube while expanding my YouTube channel, focusing on the interplay of technology, education, and community building.</p>
         </div>
         <h1>What Awaits You Here</h1>
         <div class="content-wrapper">